 Enhancing trade for cocoa farmers in Papua New Guinea

 The objective of the project is to increase financial returns, yields, quality/safety and market access for smallholder cocoa growers and grower groups.
-The project aims to ensure increased competitiveness and sustainability of Papua New Guinea's (PNG) cocoa industry in terms of consistent supply of high quality safe cocoa from smallholder driven vale chain, resulting in sales to premium markets, and positive impacts on the livelihoods of rural households directly benefiting from the project.
-It is envisaged that the long-term success of the STDF project will be an increase in exports of high quality cocoa.
+The project is aimed at ensuring increased competitiveness and the sustainability of Papua New Guinea's cocoa industry through the consistent supply of high-quality, safe cocoa from smallholder-driven value chains.
+This is expected to result in sales to premium markets, have a positive impact on the livelihoods of rural households directly benefiting from the project, and lead to an increase in exports of high-quality cocoa.

-The industry faces problems with low and stagnant yields, inconsistent quality and SPS risks associated with Polycyclic aromatic hydrocarbons (PAH) contamination due to defective driers.
-After the cocoa fermentation process, cocoa beans are then dried using a combination of firewood and natural sunlight to bring it to the desired quality.
-The drier contains a kiln pipe made of mild steel which acts as a conduit to transfer heat to the cocoa beans on the drier bed during the drying process.
-However, this material is not durable enough and deteriorates within a few years, allowing smoke to come into contact with cocoa beans resulting in smoke taint.
+However, the industry faces problems with low and stagnant yields, inconsistent quality and sanitary and phytosanitary (SPS) risks associated with polycyclic aromatic hydrocarbon contamination as a result of defective driers.
+After the fermentation process, cocoa beans are dried using a combination of firewood and natural sunlight.
+The drier contains a kiln pipe made of mild steel, which acts as a conduit to transfer heat to the beans on the drier bed.
+However, mild steel is not durable and deteriorates within a few years, allowing smoke to come into contact with cocoa beans, resulting in smoke taint.

-This project will support the cocoa industry and contribute positively to the goals set out in the Cocoa Industry Strategic Plan 2016-2025 by supporting improvements to food safety and quality management in the cocoa value chain in order to promote cocoa exports that benefit farmers in rural communities and reduce poverty.
+This project supports the cocoa industry and contributes positively to the goals set out in the 2016-2025 Cocoa Industry Strategic Plan by supporting improvements to food safety and quality management in the cocoa value chain.
+This is expected to promote cocoa exports, and benefit farmers and reduce poverty in rural communities.

-The project is based on a collaborative public-private partnership approach and looks to work closely with key exporters like NGIP-Agmark and Outspan PNG Ltd, the 2 biggest cocoa exporters in PNG.
-The project will target 12 farmer groups located in East New Britain Province and 3 farmer groups in the Markham Valley of Morobe Province comprising a total of 1500 rural farming households.
+Through a collaborative public-private partnership approach, the project looks to work closely with key exporters such as NGIP-Agmark and Outspan PNG Ltd, the two largest cocoa exporters in the country.
+The project targets 12 farmer groups in East New Britain province and three farmer groups in the Morobe province’s Markham Valley, which is home to about 1,500 rural farming households.

-PNG is one of only 23 countries recognised by the International Cocoa Organization (ICCO) for its high-value fine flavour cocoa.
-PNG has the potential to export its cocoa to high-value premium markets, if certain SPS challenges (PAH and cadmium contamination) along the supply chain are addressed.
-The Cocoa-Board of PNG and the cocoa industry are committed to working together to put in place and demonstrate robust safety and quality management systems to control PAH and cadmium contamination and other SPS issues within the value-chain, and to expand exports to high-value markets.
+Papua New Guinea is one of only 23 countries recognised by the International Cocoa Organization for its high-value, fine-flavour cocoa.
+If SPS challenges such as polycyclic aromatic hydrocarbon and cadmium contamination along the supply chain are addressed, the country has the potential to export its cocoa to high-value premium markets.
+Papua New Guinea’s Cocoa Board and cocoa industry are committed to working together to put in place and demonstrate robust safety and quality management systems to control polycyclic aromatic hydrocarbon and cadmium contamination and other SPS issues within the value chain, and to expand exports to high-value markets.

-Setting up a primary farm assurance (PFA) protocol for smallholder cocoa production
+The establishment of a primary farm assurance protocol for smallholder cocoa production

-The project will develop an appropriate and verifiable PFA protocol for smallholder production of cocoa in PNG and have it adopted by the cocoa industry.
-This would be a PNG driven certification with independent annual audit to verify compliance with control criteria for successful food safety management during production of cocoa.
+The project is developing an appropriate and verifiable primary farm assurance protocol for the production of cocoa among smallholder farmers in Papua New Guinea for adoption by its cocoa industry.
+This certification would be driven within the country, with independent annual audits to verify compliance with control criteria for successful food safety management during the production of cocoa.

-The project will develop and implement a national cocoa curriculum for adult learners.
-This would involve development & implementation of a peer group training programme for smallholder growers of cocoa.
-The training will be provided by Cocoa Board and other private service providers, however, there is need for developing a standardized training program for key instructors.
+The project is developing and implementing a national cocoa curriculum for adult learners, which involves the development and implementation of a peer group training programme for smallholder cocoa growers.
+Although the training is provided by the country’s Cocoa Board and other private service providers, there is still a need to develop a standardized training program for key instructors.